pvaret/keyes/README.md

 That sounds awesome.
 How do I run it?
 =====================================

 Install Python.
-Install PySide6.
-Run `KEyes.py`.
+Run `pip install KEyes`.
+Run `keyes`.
 That's it.

 Boring stuff
 ============

-Pictures are from the KDE e.v. web site and some sort of copyright certainly applies.
-KEyes.py is licensed under the GPL3 so if you want to make it *even better somehow*, you can.
+Face pictures are from the KDE e.V. web site and some sort of copyright certainly applies.
+KEyes is licensed under the GPL3 so if you want to make it *even better somehow*, you can.